synthizer/synthizer/manual/src/concepts/object_model.md

 ```

 Synthizer handles are opaque reference-counted pointers to Synthizer objects and are created through constructor functions.
 To decrement the reference count, use `syz_handleDecRef`.
+It is possible to increment the reference count with `syz_handleIncRef` which is useful for languages which wish to use Synthizer behind a "smart pointer" abstraction, or to interfaec
+with the event system, which can function in a borrow-only mode which requires incrementing reference counts on handles that the app wiishes to store elsewhere.

 Objects are like classes: they have constructors, properties, and methods.
 These elements of a given object are documented in the object reference.
 Objects also effectively have base classes, for example functionality common to all sources.
 This manual pulls that information out